p1-tech/dellemc.os6/roles/os6_bgp/README.md

 - Role is abstracted using the `ansible_network_os` variable that can take `dellemc.os6.os6` as a value
 - If variable `os6_cfg_generate` is set to true, it generates the role configuration commands in a file
+- If `os6_cfg_deploy` is set to true, the variable deploys the role configuration commands to the ansible_host
 - Any role variable with a corresponding state variable setting to absent negates the configuration of that variable
 - Setting an empty value for any variable negates the corresponding configuration
 - Variables and values are case-sensitive